Privacy and cookies

-Lake Maggiore, Italy: hotel, tourist and travel guide
+Lake Maggiore Italy tourist and travel guide

 Lake Maggiore (Lago Maggiore), Italy's second-largest lake, divides the regions of Piemonte and Lombardy.
 The lake's northern end, in the Alps, stretches into Switzerland, where Locarno is a popular lakeside destination.